dog-face/git_commit_inflator/README.txt

  _________________________________________
-/ You are a very redundant person, that's \
+/ Truth will out this morning.
+(Which may \
-\ what kind of person you are.            /
+\ really mess things up.)                 /
  -----------------------------------------
         \   ^__^
          \  (oo)\_______